sithmein/pi-gen/README.md

    checkout the appropriate branch.
 For example, if you'd like to build a `bullseye` image, you should do so from the `bullseye` branch.

+* `PARTITION_TABLE_TYPE` (Default: msdos)

+   The type of the partition table.
+By default an _msdos_ (MBR) table is created.
+Other supported partition table types are _gpt_.
+Use the latter if your device is larger than 2TB.

  * `APT_PROXY` (Default: unset)

    If you require the use of an apt proxy, set it here.
 This proxy setting